azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 Last, but not least, we also need to deploy the VueJS Single Page Application.

+Go to folder `day7/challenges/samples/challenge-4/4_frontend` and adjust the `ui-deploy.yaml` and `ui-ingress.yaml` as described below:

 Settings to adjust:

 | File            | Setting            | Hint                                                                                            |